leifgehrmann/csv-reproject/README.md

 # csv-reproject

-A command line tool to reproject a CSV from one CRS to another.
+A command line tool to reproject a CSV from one Coordinate Reference System to another.

 ## Example

-Imagine the following CSV file, which some annoying columns:
+Imagine the following CSV file with some annoying columns:

 ```
 Id,Name,Easting/Northing